mthomas46/Hackathon/cats_effect_crud_demo/README.md

 - Verify Python version is 3.8 or higher

 ### Want to Regenerate?
-Simply delete this folder and run the demo script again with your desired parameters, or use the exact command from [DEMO_PROMPT.md](./reports/DEMO_PROMPT.md).
+Simply delete this folder and run the demo script again with your desired parameters, or use the exact command from [Original Prompt](./reports/ORIGINAL_PROMPT.md).

 ### Need Help?
 - Check the [Behind-the-Scenes Report](./reports/Behind_the_Scenes_Report.md) for detailed execution information